uschpc/webportal-netlify-gatsby/src/user-guides/software/singularity.md

 singularity pull <container> library://<user>/<path>
 ```

-where `<container>` is the name for the container image, `<user>` is your username for your Singularity remote builder account (not your Discovery account), and `<path>` is the provided path to the image.
+where `<container>` is the name for the container image, `<user>` is your username for your Singularity remote builder account (not your Discovery/Endeavour account), and `<path>` is the provided path to the image.
 For example:

 ```sh
 singularity pull julia.sif library://ttrojan/remote-builds/rb-5f591c829a193de1c6102f6c
 ```

-Alternatively, you can use the `singularity build --remote` command to submit a definition file to the remote builder that will then build the image in the cloud and automatically download it to Discovery.
+Alternatively, you can use the `singularity build --remote` command to submit a definition file to the remote builder that will then build the image in the cloud and automatically download it to the cluster.
 This also requires an access token.
 For example:

 ```sh
 singularity build --remote julia.sif julia.def